 Fast forward to just over a year later, and I had now been diagnosed with superficial siderosis following multiple lumbar punctures that showed blood presence in my CSF and an MRI scan which showed iron deposition on my brain.
 However, no source of bleeding was found.
 My neurologist attributed the superficial siderosis to the previous posterior fossa (back of the head region) brain surgery which I had to remove a tumour in 1998 when I was 8 years old.

 I still had the popping sensation in my right ear and noticed that lying down flat was the only thing that would give me some resolve.
-It would also help to ease the dizziness and It is challenging to pinpoint the exact cause of Superficial...
+It would also help to ease the dizziness and Overview It is challenging to pinpoint the exact cause of su...
 More that I was getting.
-After reading up on superficial siderosis I was not convinced that positional It is challenging to pinpoint the exact cause of Superficial...
-More and ear-popping were characteristic of the symptoms.
+After reading up on superficial siderosis I was not convinced that positional headaches and ear-popping were characteristic of the symptoms.
 I’d joined an online help group for superficial siderosis so asked if any other people had similar symptoms.
 I was quite amazed to find that no one else was experiencing these symptoms, which made me think there must have been something else going on as well.
 I then stumbled upon a CSF leak group on Facebook and could tell straight away that I had arrived at the right place.

 Could I Have a CSF Leak Even Though the MRI Didn’t Show One?